wilsonafs/rga/README.md

 # Studying Capybara Automation Best Practices

-The following is an example of the use of automated regression tests, I'm using Selenium Webdriver, Capybara with Page Objects and Cucumber, running in headless Chrome
+The following is an example of the use of automated regression tests, I'm using Selenium Webdriver, Capybara with Page Objects and Cucumber.

 ## Getting Started